Local Whittle estimation of high-dimensional long-run variance and precision matrices: Simulation study

 \section{Simulation study}

 In this section, we examine the proposed methods through simulations.
-Our two-stage approach first estimates the memory parameters $D$ and non-sparse long-run variance matrix $\widehat G$ based on the local Whittle estimator \eqref{eq:G(D)}.
+Our two-stage approach first estimates the memory parameters $D_{0}$ and non-sparse long-run variance matrix $G_{0}$ based on the local Whittle estimator \eqref{eq:G(D)}.
 Then, we apply either thresholding or graphical local Whittle estimation to get sparse estimators.
 Several tuning parameters need to be selected for our methods.
+We comment first on the number of frequencies used in local Whittle estimation.
+Details about the selection of tuning parameters for sparse estimation are provided in the subsequent sections.

-First, the number of frequencies used in local Whittle estimation should be balanced: be small enough to capture long-range dependence and large enough to get reliable estimates.
-Our simulation study shows that $m = [N^{.8}]$, where $[x]$ is the largest integer less than or equal to $x$, is a reasonable choice for the number of frequencies.
-More details about the selection of tuning parameters are provided in the following Section \ref{s:sub2Sim} for the thresholding local Whittle estimation and in Section \ref{s:sub1Sim} for the graphical local Whittle estimation.
+The selection of the number of frequencies $m$ is important in practice and should be balanced: be small enough to capture long-range dependence and large enough to get reliable estimates.
+In univariate local Whittle estimation, asymptotic theory suggests $m=O(N^{.8})$; see \cite{robinson1995gaussian}.
+There are several papers studying data dependent bandwidth.
+In this regard, the most influential paper is \cite{henry2001robust}. \cite{henry2001robust} suggests a bandwidth minimizing the mean squared error of the univariate local Whittle estimator.
+A visual approach to ensure the balance between capturing long-range dependence and getting reliable estimates is proposed in \cite{BaekKechagiasPipiras2020}. \cite{BaekKechagiasPipiras2020} used the so-called local Whittle plots which present estimates of the memory parameters as function of the tuning parameter $m$ supplemented with confidence intervals.

+In our simulation study we base our choice on the asymptotic theory in \cite{robinson1995gaussian} suggesting $m = [N^{.8}]$, where $[x]$ is the largest integer less than or equal to $x$.